 Faculty Consultation Course MET E 6980 or 7980, to be registered for during any semester when a student is off-campus and does not enroll in regular courses, seminars, independent study, or thesis research, and yet requires consultation with the faculty, or otherwise uses University facilities.

 Final Oral Examination The student defends her/his thesis or dissertation research work before the Supervisory Committee.

-Final Reading Approval A form signed by the student's thesis advisor, indicating that all corrections requested by the thesis advisor or the Supervisory departmental Graduate

-Committee have been made.
+Final Reading Approval An electronic, indicating that all corrections requested by the thesis advisor or the Supervisory Committee have been made.